Natural Language Processing

 Machine Learning and Pattern Recognition (20 credits)

-Register promptly for external courses.
+These courses are in other schools.
+Register as early as possible for them.
 They can have limited numbers, earlier deadlines than Informatics, and course materials on Learn are only available after registering.

 The courses are taken from degrees in Language Sciences and Psychology and cover topics in statistics, speech processing, and psycholinguistics.
 Other courses in those departments may also be relevant.
 Some of these courses only run for half of the Semester (a single "teaching block").

 These courses generally require little to no previous programming experience, but may assume previous background in linguistics or psychology.